 We are conducting a dose finding randomized, double-blind, placebo-controlled multinational Phase 2 clinical trial of etrasimod in moderate to severe UC.
 The aim of the trial includes investigating a clear dose response and establishing a clinically meaningful signal for the active arm(s) from placebo.
 The trial is expected to evaluate the effects of etrasimod, 1mg and 2mg, versus placebo on multiple efficacy measures including total Mayo Score (TMS), clinical remission and clinical response in up to 160 patients.
 Subjects from this study have the possibility to continue after 12 weeks in an open label extension study for up to 46 weeks with the focus on safety and maintenance of therapeutic effect.

 Dermatologic Extraintestinal Manifestations of IBD

-We are conducting a Phase 2a, proof of concept, open-label study evaluating the efficacy and safety of etrasimod in IBD patients with active dermatologic extraintestinal manifestations.
+We are evaluating the efficacy and safety of etrasimod in IBD patients with active dermatologic extraintestinal manifestations in an open-label study in the context of the UC study.
 The objective is to determine the treatment effect of etrasimod in IBD patients on the clinical improvement of active dermatologic extraintestinal manifestations and to determine the safety profile and tolerability of etrasimod over a 12-week treatment period.
 The study includes patients with IBD experiencing active dermatologic extraintestinal manifestations including psoriasis, erythema nodosum, and PG.

 We are conducting a Phase 2a, proof of concept, open-label study to determine the efficacy and safety of etrasimod in patients with PG.
 The objective is to evaluate the efficacy, safety and tolerability of etrasimod in patients with PG over a 12-week treatment period.
 The study includes patients with diagnosed PG independent of IBD as a background disease.